tomitribe/tomcat-session-replication/environments/README.md

 mvn clean install
 ```

-Then chose which environment you want to execute and enter the folder:
+Then go to the environment project and choose which environment you want to execute and enter the folder:
 ```bash
 cd tomcat
 cd tomcat_no_session_replication